microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 **Set message listener method**

-We'll handle this in the the third part of this guide.
+We'll handle message passing in the third part of this guide.

 ### Test that it all works